 Once you start work, the representative takes more of a back seat role but is there as a helpful friend should you need assistance.
 Once a month, they will run a meet up with you and the rest of the group.
 Day to day, you will be under the supervision of your manager and supervisor at work.

-Staff at Oyster’s head office and in-country will be responsible for your safety and welfare while you are on our programme.
-This will start from the moment you are picked up from the airport until the end date of the programme, when you will make your own way back to the airport.
+While you are away staff at Oyster’s head office and in-country are contactable and particularly interested interested in your health, safety and welfare while you are on our program.
+This will start from the moment you are picked up from the airport until the end date of the program, when you will make your own way back to the airport.
 If you are arranging your own flights and arriving earlier or later than the rest of the group on arrival day, you will be responsible for getting yourself to the hostel in Vancouver where you will meet the rest of the group.

 Before and after the Oyster programme, you will be outside Oyster’s responsibility and should make sure that you act safely and avoid risk.
 This is also true if you choose to get involved in activities during your time off.
 We will give you plenty of guidance and advice about this.